- Your Government

-Although the Town joined the Massachusetts Water Resources Authority in December 2020, the current connection to the Town of Lexington’s water system is not large enough to allow for the elimination of outdoor watering restrictions in the near future.
+Although the Town joined the Massachusetts Water Resources Authority (MWRA) in December 2020, the current connection to the Town of Lexington’s water system is not large enough to allow for the elimination of all outdoor watering restrictions in the near future.
 We anticipate phase 2A of our MWRA connection to be completed by late spring 2023.
 Once completed, the Town will be able to take up to 3.5 million gallons per day (MGD) of water from the MWRA.

 These water conservation measures would apply to all residential and commercial properties.
 Under these restrictions no watering will be allowed between the hours of 9 a.m. and 5 p.m.

 Outdoor watering restrictions consist of:

-Watering of gardens, flowers, and ornamental plantings by means of a hand-held hose only.
+- Watering of gardens, flowers, and ornamental plantings by means of a hand-held hose only.

 According to the Town Bylaws Section 5.4 the Town, through its Select Board, may declare a State of Water Conservation.
 Section 5.9 states the Penalties for violating the Water Restriction are:

 - Any person violating shall be issued a warning for the first violation, shall be liable to the Town in the amount of $50 for the second violation, and $100 for each subsequent violation thereafter.
 These fines are non-criminal disposition.

 In accordance with past years, the DPW will allow automated or sprinkler water exemptions in the months of April, May, September, and October.
 These exemptions are given by written permission of the DPW via an online form on the Town’s website, located here.
 Within this exemption, residents and commercial properties can water their lawns every day, but need to adhere to the rule of “no watering will be allowed between the hours of 9 a.m. and 5 p.m.”

 Water Access to the Mill Pond Reservoir is Prohibited